MuhammadAshiqAmeer/Federated_learning_experiments_with_Intel-openfl/README.md

 # Federated MNIST CNN classifier(Intel-open-fl)
-### Director based federated learning workflow of a custom Lemon-melon CNN classifier done in Intel-Open-FL.
+### Director based federated learning workflow of a CNN Mnist classifier done in Intel-Open-FL.
-#### Aim to approach and customize Intel-openfl by building an FL model from a custom dataset and an ML experiment defined, using some non default aggregation function.
+#### Aim to approach and customize Intel-openfl by building an FL model from the dataset and an ML experiment defined, using some non default aggregation function.

 #### Overview of the repo: